Concordium/concordium-misc-tools/state-compare/README.md

   checks that the delegators for each pool are the same, which includes checking that the staked amounts are the same, as well as any pending change.
 - Update sequence numbers are migrated correctly.
+- Election difficulty only checked for protocols before P6.

 ## Example